-Gender Equality Plans are based on evidence from the organizations and if you don't have data derived from surveys and interviews, you rely on administrative databases from where you can get lots of information about your employees: their entry level, responsibilities, outputs etc. But it's not easy to produce good quality of data out of these databases as it is often evident that these databases are fragmented in different departments (e.g. Human Resources, Publications' Resources) and thus the integration of these databases is very complicated.
-We tried at CNR to have a collaboration with a statistical office and we developed a framework but it is crucial to have a management, a clear indication on this because it needs to come from the high level.
-So, every framework, with the statistical office, produce every year a set of data out of this fragmentation of information inside the institution.
-The good thing about the administrative database is that you have the data but you need some knowledge to make some good data out of these databases.
-In this sense, the statistical officer is crucial but the office should receive a clear mission from the management along the lines "I want some relevant data every year for my GEP because I want to ground the measures I am proposing on some evidence".
-I am happy to do something about gender equality in my institution but when it comes to evidence you need some data and administrative databases are a powerful source of information.
-But then I believe we need some statistical competencies which are not evident in all institutions.
-As a good practice, I would suggest that European projects on gender equality stress these competencies and also that there should be some upgrades out of these databases every year because as you know, once the project is completed no one collects data.
-So you should establish some updates from these databases to have some evidence to ground the measures you are proposing.
-2 Promoting gender 'days' in research This is an initiative that came out from the H2020 project GENERA - Gender Equality Network in European Research Area which aimed at improving the presence of female researchers in physics.
-CNR as a partner of the project in strict collaboration with INFN proposed two editions of "Gender and Physics days" which helped us to raise awareness among different stakeholders starting from the young people as we involved schools, people from the higher level of management and also policy makers.
-Those days can be considered as a best practice because they produced such outcomes which could be taken into account as for example the need to have a clear understanding of different gender issues which arose during the parallel workshops of the days.
-In addition, the outcomes of those days include: strong reflection on concept related gender equality issues, a strong connection with policy makers.
-Train employees and convince them why GEP is necessary As a man working in General Secretariat for Gender Equality, I believe we should create some fertile ground in order to have the implementation of a GEP which sounds very technical, sounds as if it is another project.
-I think we have to prepare people just to be ready why we need another project implemented in our organization.
-Firstly, we need to educate men and women on gender issues, we have to convince both men and women that promoting gender equality is not meritocratic which favors only a part of the working population, women for instance.
-We have to convince both men and women that equality still exists.
-It is a necessary start in order to have some outcomes.
-We don't have a project to accommodate this goal but rather we have educational activities from elementary schools to high schools about gender equality issues which can be used as a starting point.
-Promoting gender neutral solutions as part-time productive scheme 3 Practices adopted in Italian SMEs (10-250 employees), in manufacturing or service sector, will be presented.
-They can be easily transferred to other organizational contexts.
-The practices have the following distinctive traits: Solutions that integrate the needs of people (in terms of reconciling family and private life with professional life) with the company's production needs (workflows, delivery times, etc.) Designed by direct participation of workers in the organization Characterized by a dual nature, work flexible scheme and benefits arrangements "Gender neutral" practices, they tend to favour above all the participation of women at work, but they are not addressed to women Provide a range of different solutions that can meet different needs and at the same time are suitable for organizational functioning and efficiency Ratified in a trade union agreement.
-They can be applied to the whole workforce (they are not solutions for specific cases) and allow access to fiscal benefits provided by Italian law (legge di stabilità 2016; 2017 and at the moment confirmed in the 2018 national budget law)
+Gender Equality Plans are based on evidence fro rived from surveys and interviews, you rely on ad of information about your employees: their entry to produce good quality of data out of these datab fragmented in different departments (e.g. Human integration of these databases is very complicated tistical office and we developed a framework but it on this because it needs to come from the high le produce every year a set of data out of this frag good thing about the administrative database is th to make some good data out of these databases. office should receive a clear mission from the man every year for my GEP because I want to ground am happy to do something about gender equality need some data and administrative databases are we need some statistical competencies which are I would suggest that European projects on gende there should be some upgrades out of these data project is completed no one collects data.
+So you bases to have some evidence to ground the meas Promoting gender 'days' in research 8 This is an initiative that came out from the H202 European Research Area which aimed at improvi CNR as a partner of the project in strict collabor and Physics days" which helped us to raise awaren young people as we involved schools, people from makers.
+Those days can be considered as a bes which could be taken into account as for example gender issues which arose during the parallel we those days include: strong reflection on concept r with policy makers.
+Train employees and convince them why GEP 9 As a man working in General Secretariat for Gene ground in order to have the implementation of a (another project.
+I think we have to prepare people mented in our organization.
+Firstly, we need to ed to convince both men and women that promoting a part of the working population, women for instan equality still exists.
+It is a necessary start in order to accommodate this goal but rather we have edu schools about gender equality issues which can b Promoting gender neutral solutions as part-tir 10 Practices adopted in Italian SMEs (10-250 employed presented.
+They can be easily transferred to oth following distinctive traits: Solutions that integrate the needs of peopl professional life) with the company's production Designed by direct participation of workers Characterized by a dual nature, work flexil "Gender neutral" practices, they tend to fa but they are not addressed to women Provide a range of different solutions that suitable for organizational functioning and efficiency Ratified in a trade union agreement.
+They solutions for specific cases) and allow access stabilità 2016; 2017 and at the moment confirm